 From the ridiculous questions women would write in about their guy asking the dude that looked like a bartender in the beginning section (basically a men’s version of Dear Abbey) to the Eat This!
 Not That! meal of the month to the best part, which was the recipes with only 5 ingredients purely enforcing the stereotype of men not being able to cook.

 There were some amazingly delicious combinations in there that most would probably overlook because of their simplicity.
-My favorite was this smashed bean and rosemary combination which obviously had 3 other ingredients that I can’t remember but it was basically refried beans meets baked beans except without the nasty tomato-sauce baked bean flavor (sorry if that’s your thing, but I just can’t get behind the canned baked bean thing) and all sophisticated up with rosemary.
+My favorite was this smashed bean and rosemary combination (which inspired this smashed white bean quesadilla) which obviously had 3 other ingredients that I can’t remember but it was basically refried beans meets baked beans except without the nasty tomato-sauce baked bean flavor (sorry if that’s your thing, but I just can’t get behind the canned baked bean thing) and all sophisticated up with rosemary.